The Impact Intensive

 A 90-minute diagnostic.
 Five disciplines.
 One structural blueprint.

-It shows what must change, and in what order, so the business can carry its own weight, rather than functioning only when you’re actively propping it up.
+It shows what must change, and in what order, so the business can carry its own weight instead of functioning only when you’re actively holding it together.

 Here's how it works